Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on Mini Cooper insurance takes having a decent driving record, maintaining a good credit score, avoid buying unnecessary coverage, and possibly raising deductibles.
-Comparison shop every other policy renewal by getting quotes from direct carriers, and also from several local insurance agents.
+Getting lower rates on auto insurance not only requires avoiding accidents and claims, but also having a positive credit history, avoid buying unnecessary coverage, and possibly raising deductibles.
+Shop around every time your policy renews by getting quotes from direct companies, and also from several local insurance agents.

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.